Professional Work Personal Work About

 How could I have thought of doing anything else today but this?

-“I love my granddaughter.”
-He says, “When I found out my daughter was pregnant with her by a real deadbeat I hired a guy to kill him.”
+"I love my granddaughter."
+He says, "When I found out my daughter was pregnant with her by a real deadbeat guy, I hired a guy to kill him."

 "What happened?"
 I ask.